sysflow-telemetry/sf-deployments/helm/README.md

 > Note: the installation script installs the pods into a K8s namespace called `sysflow`.

 Below is the list of customizable attributes for the charts, organized by component.
+These can be modified directly into the `values.yaml` located in each chart's directory.
+They can also be set directly into the helm command invoked by our installation scripts through `--set <attribute>=<value>` parameters.

 #### SysFlow Collector (sf-exporter-chart | sf-processor-chart)